Trans-Tech-Tent/TechTent/corporate.md

 ## Articles of association

 Our current articles of association can be viewed [here](/res/articles.pdf).
-There have been no ammendments to the articles since incorporation.
+There have been no amendments to the articles since incorporation.

 ## Officers